KoshmareG/Notepad/README.md

 Version 2.0

 Notepad in Ruby working from the console.
+The application was created in Ruby 3.1.2

 You will need SQLite3 installed to work.